Phoenikera Artist Celebrates Every Thread of Her Indigenous Fiber

 …Now she gets dirty with paint.
 Photo: Alonso Parra/Lamp Left Media.

 It was the first time she felt unwanted.
 “As an immigrant, you constantly feel unwanted, especially now,” she says.
-I hear sadness when she tells me these details.
-I also hear joy.
+When she tells me these details, I feel sadness, but I also feel joy.

 She laughs the way people do when admitting a guilty pleasure and says her first bought cassette was Christian Castro’s, and also is a hardcore fan of La Trevi, Alejandra Guzmán, and Timbiriche.